 All the good things I’ve talked about here on Shaped by Dog about how to create a successful shaping

-.
+session.
 All of that needs to be in play in order to do a really successful shaping session that isn’t one

 of frustration.
 Number three, those high drive dogs need a massively high rate of reinforcement.